 Read more about the second project in the LRC renovation in the Brown Bulletin or the Steadfast Faith Campaign website.

-Construction is scheduled to begin after graduation in May 2025, so the library will operate normally during this school year.
-Library staff will begin identifying and packing up rarely-used books for storage.
+Construction is scheduled to begin after graduation in May 2025, so the library will operate normally during fall 2024.
+Library staff will begin identifying and packing up rarely used books for storage in late 2024.
+During spring semester 2025, items will begin moving into storage.
+The library will continue to offer research assistance, access to core collections (including reserves), and study space, but locations and procedures for some services may change.
+We thank you in advance for your patience.

 They've been moved to the shelves on the other side of the floor near the windows.